 \section{Introduction}

-Non-parametric function estimation methods have been immensely popular due to their ability to adapt to a wide variety of function classes with unknown regularities.
-In Bayesian nonparametrics, Gaussian processes \citep{rasmussen2004gaussian,van2008reproducing} are widely used as priors on functions due to tractable posterior computation and attractive theoretical properties.
-The law of a mean zero Gaussian process $W_t$ is entirely characterized by its covariance kernel $c(s,t) = E(W_s W_t)$.
-A squared exponential covariance kernel given by $c(s, t) = \exp(-a \norm{s-t}^2)$ is commonly used in the literature.
+Gaussian processes [\citet{rasmussen2004gaussian}, \citet {van2008reproducing}] are widely used as priors on functions due to tractable posterior computation and attractive theoretical properties.
+The law of a mean zero Gaussian process (GP) $W_t$ is entirely characterized by its covariance kernel $c(s,t) = E(W_s W_t)$.
+A squared exponential covariance kernel given by $c(s, t) = \exp(-a \llVert s-t\rrVert ^2)$ is commonly used in the literature.

-It is well established \citep{stone1982optimal} that given $n$ independent observations, the optimal rate of estimation of a $d$-variable function that is only known to be $\alpha$-smooth is $n^{-\alpha/(2 \alpha + d)}$.
+Given $n$ independent observations, the optimal rate of estimation of a $d$-variable function that is only known to be $\alpha$-smooth is $n^{-\alpha/(2 \alpha+ d)}$ [\citet{stone1982optimal}].
 The quality of estimation thus improves with increasing smoothness of the ``true'' function while it deteriorates with increase in dimensionality.
-In practice, the smoothness $\alpha$ is typically unknown and one would thus like to have a unified estimation procedure that automatically adapts to all possible smoothness levels of the true function.
+In practice, the smoothness $\alpha$ is typically unknown and one would like an estimation procedure that adapts to any possible $\alpha>0$.
 Accordingly, a lot of effort has been employed to develop adaptive estimation methods that are rate-optimal for every regularity level of the unknown function.

-The literature on adaptive estimation in a minimax setting was initiated by Lepski in a series of papers \citep{lepski1990problem,lepski1991asymptotic,lepski1992asymptotic}; see also \citet{birge2001alternative} for a discussion on this topic.
-We also refer the reader to \citet{hoffmann2002random}, which contains an extensive list of developments in the frequentist literature on adaptive estimation.
+The literature on adaptive estimation in a minimax setting was initiated by Lepski{\u\i} in a series of papers [\citeauthor{lepski1990problem} (\citeyear{lepski1990problem,lepski1991asymptotic,lepski1992asymptotic})]; see also \citet{birge2001alternative} for a discussion on this topic.
+We also refer the reader to \citet {hoffmann2002random}, which contains an extensive list of developments in the frequentist literature on adaptive estimation.
 There is a growing literature on Bayesian adaptation over the last decade.
-Previous works include \cite{belitser2003adaptive,ghosal2003bayesian,ghosal2008nonparametric,huang2004convergence,rousseau2010rates,kruijer2010adaptive,de2010adaptive,shen2011adaptive}.
+Previous works include \citet{belitser2003adaptive}, \citeauthor{ghosal2003bayesian} (\citeyear{ghosal2003bayesian,ghosal2008nonparametric}), \citet{huang2004convergence}, \citet {scricciolo2006convergence}, \citet{rousseau2010rates}, \citet{kruijer2010adaptive}, \citet{de2010adaptive}, \citet{shen2011adaptive}.